Points of sale affected by declining public interest in news in 2021 | Entertainment - ExBulletin

 Cable news networks have been the primary form of evening entertainment for millions of Americans last year.
 In 2021, weekday prime-time audiences fell 38% on CNN, 34% on Fox News Channel and 25% on MSNBC, according to the Nielsen company.

-The decline was less pronounced but still significant on evening news broadcasts: 12% on ABC’s World News Tonight and CBS Evening News; 14% to NBC’s Nightly News, Nielsen said.
+The decline was less pronounced but still significant in evening news broadcasts: 12% on ABCs World News Tonight and CBS Evening News; 14% to NBCs Nightly News, Nielsen said.

 With a December 23 headline on the Los Angeles Times homepage, how much more can we take? refers to COVID-19, it could easily be applied to the news appetite in general.